Emmy9969/Walmart-Weekly-Sales-Dashboard-2010-2012/README.md

 | 2012 | 3.71                |

 # Findidngs
-- The store with the highest sales is Store 14, achieving $3,818,686.45 in weekly sales on December 24, 2010, with a CPI of 82.54.
+- The Store with the highest sales is Store 14, achieving $3,818,686.45 in weekly sales on December 24, 2010, with a CPI of 82.54.
 - The total weekly sales vary greatly across Walmart stores.
 Store 4 recorded the highest total weekly sales of $299,543,953.38, followed   closely by Store 13 with $286,517,703.80 and Store 10 with $271,617,713.89.
 The store with the lowest total weekly sales in the dataset   is Store 42, with $795,657.90.
 - From the dataset, Store 33 experienced the highest average temperature at 76.73℉, followed by Store 11 at 72.48℉ and Stores 10 & 42     both at 72.24℉.
 The coolest average was recorded by Store 7, with 40.01℉.
 - From the dataset, the year 2011 recorded the highest total sales at 6,737,218,987.11.